-There is no potential for cumulative adverse effects during operation of the schemes included in the preferred plan as there are no water bodies that are impacted by more than one option.
-There would be benefits associated with implementation of each option in parallel, i.e. increasing the overall volume of water savings made or water provided for supply.
+There would be benefits associated with implementation of each option in parallel, i.e. increasing the overall volume of water savings made or water provided for supply, therefore these have been omitted from Table 7.6.

-Table 7.6 Cumulative impacts matrix for the draft WRMP24 preferred plan
+Table 7.10 Cumulative impacts matrix for the WRMP24 preferred plan (excluding beneficial effects identified in operation as a result of increased deployable output or demand savings)